thredded/thredded-ansible/README.md

 ssh $APP@127.0.0.1 -p2222
 ```

-You can run a command as the web user via Ansible like this:
+To run a command as the web user via Ansible:

 ```bash
 # Use webservers[0] for just one of the servers